-- 4.28.
-Paragraphs 4.29-4.40 provide recommendations on meeting Requirement 51 of SSR-2/1 (Rev. 1) [1] and supplement the generic recommendations provided in Section 3. - 4.29.
-Systems should be designed to transfer all heat loads that are generated from the control of primary coolant temperature in shutdown modes, and from the control of the spent fuel pool temperature, within the temperature ranges specified for operational states. - 4.30.
-The heat transfer should not be compromised by any single failure postulated for any component necessary for transferring residual heat to the ultimate heat sink. - 4.31.
+4.28.
+Paragraphs 4.29-4.40 provide recommendations on meeting Requirement 51 of SSR-2/1 (Rev. 1) [1] and supplement the generic recommendations provided in Section 3.

+4.29.
+Systems should be designed to transfer all heat loads that are generated from the control of primary coolant temperature in shutdown modes, and from the control of the spent fuel pool temperature, within the temperature ranges specified for operational states.

+4.30.
+The heat transfer should not be compromised by any one failure postulated for any component necessary for transferring residual heat to the ultimate heat sink.

+4.31.
 Residual heat transfer should be possible in the event of a loss of off-site power.

-7 If the heat produced by the operation of some components is also removed and transported by those systems, the corresponding additional heat loads should be included.

-- 4.32.
-The heat transfer chain should include an intermediate cooling system to prevent a leak of primary coolant being released into the ultimate heat sink. - 4.33.
-Heat load transfer capabilities should be designed to be consistent with the requested performance of the residual heat removal system for the reactor and the spent fuel cooling system. - 4.34.
-The heat transfer capacity for the spent fuel pool should be designed based on the maximum storage capacity of the pool, taking into account boundary conditions for the heat loads. - 4.35.
-The heat transfer capacity should be designed to transfer heat loads generated during operational states based on the temperature of the ultimate heat sink remaining within the range defined for normal operation. - 4.36.
-Residual heat transfer systems should be designed in compliance with the recommendations provided in paras 3.38, 3.40, 3.54 and 3.58, if these systems are also operated to transfer residual heat after a design basis accident (see paras 4.41-4.44).
+4.32.
+The heat transfer chain should include an intermediate cooling system to prevent a leak of primary coolant being released into the ultimate heat sink.

+4.33.
+Heat load transfer capabilities should be designed to be consistent with the requested performance of the residual heat removal system for the reactor and the spent fuel cooling system.

+4.34.
+The heat transfer capacity for the spent fuel pool should be designed based on the maximum storage capacity of the pool, taking into account boundary conditions for the heat loads.

+4.35.
+The heat transfer capacity should be designed to transfer heat loads generated during operational states based on the temperature of the ultimate heat sink remaining within the range defined for normal operation.

+4.36.
+Residual heat transfer systems should be designed in compliance with the recommendations provided in paras 3.38, 3.40, 3.54, 3.58, if these systems are also operated to transfer residual heat after a design basis accident (see paras 4.41-4.44).
 In such cases, a failure of equipment operated only during operational states should not propagate to equipment that is expected to operate during design basis accident conditions.

-- 4.37.
-A monitoring system designed to detect radioactivity in the intermediate cooling system should be put in place. - 4.38.
+4.37.
+A monitoring system designed to detect radioactivity in the intermediate cooling system should be put in place.

+4.38.
 The intermediate cooling system should be protected against overpressure caused by leakages occurring in heat exchangers that interface with coolant systems operated at higher pressure.
-In such cases, the intermediate cooling system should be designed to prevent primary coolant leakages outside of the containment. - 4.39.
-Cooling system pumps that are directly connected to the ultimate heat sink should be protected against debris and biofouling effects as follows: - a) A programme of monitoring for fouling of the heat exchangers and a cleaning programme should be implemented with an appropriate frequency in order to limit the degradation of the heat removal capability of the system. - b) A programme of surveillance and control techniques should be implemented to significantly reduce the incidence of flow blockage problems due to biofouling or foreign objects. - 4.40.
-The capabilities of the cooling system directly associated with the ultimate heat sink should be designed with account taken of the following: - The maximum heat rejection rate; - The environmental parameters for design (e.g. water or air temperatures, relative humidity); - The supplies of coolant.
+In such cases, the intermediate cooling system should be designed to prevent primary coolant leakages outside of the containment.

+4.39.
+Cooling system pumps that are directly connected to the ultimate heat sink should be protected against debris and biofouling effects as follows:

+- A programme of monitoring for fouling of the heat exchangers and a cleaning programme should be implemented with an appropriate frequency in order to limit the degradation of the heat removal capability of the system. - A programme of surveillance and control techniques should be implemented to significantly reduce the incidence of flow blockage problems due to biofouling or foreign objects.

+4.40.
+The capabilities of the cooling system directly associated with the ultimate heat sink should be designed with account taken of the following:

+- The maximum heat rejection rate;

+- The environmental parameters for design (e.g. water or air temperatures, relative humidity);

+- The supplies of coolant.